 John Edgar Wideman

 *John Edgar Wideman was born on this date in 1941.
-He is an African American writer and educator.
+He is a Black writer and educator.

 From Washington, D.C., shortly before his first birthday, his family moved to Homewood, a black community in Pittsburgh, Pennsylvania, that has been the locale of much of his writings.
 He attended Peabody High, one of Pittsburgh’s best secondary schools.
 There, he excelled in his studies as well as in sports.

 Returning to the United States he began his writing carrier with A Glance Away .
 His novels include Hurry Home , Hiding Place , Sent for you Yesterday , Philadelphia Fire , The Cattle Killing , and Two Cities .
 His short story collections include Damballah , Fever , The Stories of John Edgar Wideman , and All Stories Are True .
 He is also the author of a memoir, Brothers, and Keepers , and numerous essays.

 Wideman has been honored with many awards, including the PEN/Faulkner Award for Fiction (twice: once for Sent for you Yesterday and a second time for Philadelphia Fire); the American Book Award, the Lannan Literary Fellowship for Fiction; a MacArthur Foundation Fellows Award; and the National Magazine Editors Prize for Short Fiction, among others.